 The Vicious Kind

-I prefer to mainline my indie films in sets of two or three just because I hope that even if one’s gonna be painful I can wash away the taint with something somewhat decent.
+I prefer to mainline my indie films in sets of two or three on Netflix just because I hope that even if one’s gonna be painful I can wash away the taint with something somewhat decent.
 One night, I had planned a three-for, and I was kneecapped by Yesterday Was a Lie.
 An award-winning neo-noir that was so painfully excruciating to watch I literally could not stomach another movie.
 I went home, put a wet towel over my forehead, lamented my choice to become a film student, and refused to turn on anything electric for 50 hours.
 I never reviewed that film, and subsequently missed out on catching what was to be the follow up, Lee Toland Krieger’s The Vicious Kind.
 So now, I loathe Yesterday Was a Lie even more for forcing me to fail you in not bringing it to your attention sooner.
 It’s one of those frustrating indies that refuses to offer satisfying resolution — the kind that idiots usually whine “aren’t about anything.”
 The Vicious Kind is a character study about unpleasant characters, a dangerous chemistry if not carefully balanced will more often than not simply blow up in your face and dye your tongue chartreuse.

 Caleb Sinclaire (Adam Scott) is basically a completely fucked-up bastard, a misogynistic misanthrope whose own inner demons have turned him into a snarling, sniping prick.
 If it were mere sarcasm, it’d be sitcom, but there’s an insanely violent undercurrent of menace and actual savagery, coupled with a fragility Krieger uses to toy with your sympathies.
 Caleb offered to drive his younger brother Peter (Alex Frost) home for Thanksgiving break from college and pick up his new girlfriend Emma (Brittany Snow) along the way.
 Caleb pines for Emma while threatening her not to break his brother’s heart.
 Every actor in this film is so tuned up to maximum carnage, with awesome performances from everyone, including J.K.
 Simmons as the boys’ father and Vittorio Brahm as Caleb’s dull-witted kicking post/best-and-only friend.
 The Vicious Kind is a baffling and ugly film.
 If missed, you would truly be missing some monstrously good performances.
 Adam Scott always seems to be waiting to go on cigarette break in his performances I’ve seen, an attitude that works wonders for him in “Party Down.”
 If you suffered through the ball-drumming of Step Brothers, you might have gotten a glimpse at his fiery douchebag potential.
 But in the hands of a skillful filmmaker like Krieger, Adam Scott turns in a nuanced performance that should have gotten him accolades and awards.